Vinnix00/Qashier-QA-Assignment/README.md

 The purpose of this assignment is to automate the testing of various functionalities on a web application using Selenium WebDriver in Java.

 ## Selenium WebDriver (Java)
 Make sure that you have downloaded the Selenium WebDriver for Java.
-Here is the [link] (https://www.selenium.dev/downloads/) to download.
+Here is the [a link] (https://www.selenium.dev/downloads/) to download.

 1. After downloaded, go to File > Project Structure > Dependecies